aceteam/Coroutines/README.md

 ## Full List of Coroutine Elements:
 - **_Seq**: Concatenates coroutine elements in a sequence.
 It runs one after the other until one of them fails.
-- **_Race**: Evaluates each of its contained elements once per frame, in the declared order, until one finishes its execution (successfully or unsuccessfully).
+- **_Race**: Spawns an execution branch for each of its contained elements, in the declared order.
+Aborts any running branches when one finishes its execution (successfully or unsuccessfully).
-- **_Sync**: Evaluates each of its contained elements once per frame, in the declared order, until all of them have finished their execution.
-If one of them failed during execution, the end result will be a failure
+- **_Sync**: Spawns an execution branch for each of its contained elements, in the declared order.
+Waits for all of them to finish their execution.
+If one of them failed during execution, the end result will be a failure.
 - **_Wait**: Pauses execution of its branch for the specified time.
 - **_WaitFrames**: Pauses execution of its branch for the specified number of frames.
 - **_Loop**: Evaluates its contained element once per frame, until it fails.